jimmyskull/LUAunit/doc/index.rst

 Writing tests
 =============

-LuaUnit scans all variables that start with *test* or *Test*.
+LUAUnit scans all variables that start with *test* or *Test*.
 If they are functions, or if they are tables that contain functions that start with *test* or *Test*, they are run as part of the test suite.

 So just write a function whose name starts with test.
-Inside test functions, use the assertions functions provided by LuaUnit, such as :func:`assertEquals`.
+Inside test functions, use the assertions functions provided by LUAUnit, such as :func:`assertEquals`.

 Let's see that in practice.